About

 Star Flatten’em #71 Star Flatten’em #71

-- Derby name: Star Flatten’em (they/them)
+- Derby name: Star Flatten’em (they/she)

 - Skater number: 71